 To support reproducibility and facilitate future research, we provide detailed instructions for reproducing all main experiments.
 Detailed descriptions of model architectures, training procedures, and dataset construction are provided in Section~\ref{sec:experiments} and Appendix~\ref{app:experimental-details}.
+A high-level overview of the overall implementation framework is included in Appendix~\ref{app:pseudocode}.
 All experiments have been repeated for three runs.
 Plots and tables with quantitative results show the standard deviation across these runs.

 \itheader{Use of Existing Assets} We experiment with a range of open-weight \acp{VLM}, including three PaliGemma variants (version~1 (3B) \citep{beyer2024paligemma} and version~2 (3B and 10B)~\citep{steiner2024paligemma}), VideoLLaMA3 (2B, 7B)~\citep{damonlpsg2025videollama3}, and CLIP~\citep{radford2021clip} with the following vision encoder configurations: ViT-B/32, ViT-B/16, ViT-L/14, and ViT-L/14 with $336 \times 336$ resolution. \textsc{universe} is built on top of PaliGemma v2 (3B), using publicly released checkpoints for initialization.
 Further architectural and implementation details are provided in Appendix~\ref{app:models}.
 For our software stack, we use Matplotlib \citep{hunter2007matplotlib} for plotting, NumPy \citep{harris2020numpy} for data handling, openCV \citep{opencv_library}, FFmpeg \citep{tomar2006converting} and PIL \citep{umesh2012pil} for video and image processing, and NLTK \citep{bird-loper-2004-nltk} for text processing.
 Parameter-efficient fine-tuning is implemented using the PEFT library \citep{peft}.
 We log our experiments using Weights and Biases \citep{wandb}.